joomla/accessibility/docs/collaboration/cooperation.md

 This documentation is for the use of volunteers, working in the Joomla Accessibility Team and constitutes a set of guidelines, with a view to minimizing confusion, ambiguity, duplication and arguments, during the process of developing a variety of accessibility features into the Joomla!
 4.0 version of the CMS.
-It is supplied as a set of RFC docvuments.
+It is supplied as a set of RFC documents.

 ***The RFC documentation methodology:***